-The education level of Beaumont citizens is a little higher than the average for US cities and towns: 24.50% of adults in Beaumont have at least a bachelor's degree.
+The percentage of people in Beaumont who are college-educated is somewhat higher than the average US community of 21.84%: 26.46% of adults in Beaumont have at least a bachelor's degree.

 Beaumont is an extremely ethnically-diverse city.
 The people who call Beaumont home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Beaumont residents report their race to be White, followed by Asian.
-Beaumont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.97% of the city’s residents.
-Important ancestries of people in Beaumont include Irish, English, Italian, and European.
+People of Hispanic or Latino origin are the most prevalent group in Beaumont, accounting for 45.84% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Beaumont residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Beaumont include English, Irish, German, Italian, and European.